Principal Investigator

 I attended Brigham Young University for my undergraduate degree in Communication Disorders with a minor in Sociology.
 I developed a love for research as I learned how new research can be applied in clinical settings.
 I am interested in the neural and cognitive development of language and how environmental variation impacts that development.
 In addition, I enjoy studying early literacy acquisition.
 In my free time, I love to run, play board games, water color and cheer on the Cubs.

-Olufemi Shakuur Nyabingi, Undergraduate ’21, Current research assistant, Fox Lab, University of Maryland
+Olufemi Shakuur Nyabingi, Undergraduate ’21, Current PhD student, UC Davis

 Majors: Neuroscience and Spanish.
 Having a background working with kids, I’ve always been amazed by the speed and complexity of childhood development.
 The LEARN lab has given me the opportunity to experience the interconnected and interdisciplinary nature of developmental research.
 I love seeing how the lab uses the intersections of behavioral analysis and physical brain measurements to carry out research!
 Outside of the lab I love cooking, listening to music, going to art museums, and working out.
 In the future I would like to continue in a career of research striving to get my PhD in Neuroscience.